Aug

 The Cost Of Probate Without A Will

 There are endless possible complications for how the assets will need to be transferred if you die without a Will (intestate).
 Even in the simplest situation, however, in most cases, your family is looking at a minimum of $3,500 to $5,000 in fees and expenses.
-In general, for more complicated estates, the fees and expenses will likely exceed $5,000.
+For more complicated estates, the fees and expenses will likely exceed $5,000.
 A Determination of Heirship proceeding coupled with an application for either dependent or independent administration of the estate may be required.
 This can be even more costly if there are many intestate heirs.

 These are just general ballpark figures for Texas, and the true cost for your situation could run much higher, depending on the circumstances.